A comparison between Neumann and Steklov eigenvalues

 \end{itemize} We notice that

 {\bf Step 1.} We start by proving the following inequality

 The derivative of $F(h)$ has the following expression

-Since this kind of perturbation is classical, we just perform a formal computation here, the complete justification would involve an implicit function theorem together with Fredholm alternative.
-Moreover the eigenvalues $\mu_{0,\phi}$ and $\sigma_{0,\phi}$ are simple eigenvalues so in particular they are twice differentiable.
+Since this kind of perturbation is classical, see e.g. \cite[section 5.7]{HPb} we just perform a formal computation here, the complete justification would involve an implicit function theorem together with Fredholm alternative.
 We start by computing $\dot{\sigma}_{\phi}$, from \eqref{eES} we know that

 so we obtain the following differential equation satisfied by $\dot{v}_{\phi}$

 Multiplying both side of the above equation by $v_{0,\phi}$ and integrating, recalling \eqref{eU0}, we obtain

 We now compute $\dot{\mu}_{\phi}$, from \eqref{eEN} we know that